Likelihood Scores for Sparse Signal and Change-Point Detection: Introduction

 The outline of this paper is as follows.
-In Section 2 we introduce the sparsity likelihood (SL) scores and show that they achieve the same optimality as the higher-criticism and Berk-Jones test statistics in the detection of sparse normal mixtures.
-In Section 3 we extend SL scores to detect change-points in multiple sequences.
-In Section 4 we show that SL scores are optimal for change-point detection when the observations are normal or Poisson.
-In Section 5 we apply SL scores on simulated datasets as well as on a single-cell copy number dataset taken from a mixture of normal and tumor cells of the same patient.
-In the Appendix we provide the proofs to show that SL scores are optimal.
+In Section II we introduce the sparse likelihood (SL) scores and show that they are optimal in the detection of sparse normal mixtures.
+In Section III we extend SL scores to detect change-points in multiple sequences.
+In Section IV we show that SL scores are optimal for change-point detection when the observations are normal or Poisson.
+In Section V we perform simulation studies on the SL scores.
+In the appendices we prove the optimality of SL scores.